ntsk/fastlane-plugin-amazon_appstore/README.md

 ### Changelogs

 You can update the release notes by adding a file under `changelogs/` in the same way as [supply](https://docs.fastlane.tools/actions/upload_to_play_store/).
 The filename should exactly match the version code of the APK that it represents.
 You can also provide default notes that will be used if no files match the version code by adding a default.txt file.

+When uploading multiple APKs with different version codes, the plugin will use the changelog from the highest version code, following the same approach as Fastlane's `upload_to_play_store` action.

 ```
 └── fastlane